 PMI in a nutshell

-This isn’t a great deal for you – the venture capitalist – since you’re putting the remaining $50,000 on the line, and that’s not considering the cost of selling the equipment!
+Not a great deal for you – the venture capitalist – since you’re putting the remaining $50,000 on the line, and that’s not considering the cost of selling the equipment!
 He’s not risking anything.
-The equipment was bought with your money.
 You need to know he’s got something at stake, too.
 So, he puts up $30,000 of his own money.
-This is a better deal, but you’ve still got more to lose than he does.
+A better deal, but you’ve still got more to lose than he does.

 That’s how PMI works.
 The homebuyer, in this example, is the inventor, and the lender is the venture capitalist.
 To make the mortgage an attractive option for lenders where scenarios like this happen, the homebuyer needs a way to ensure the lender will be made whole (paid back in full) if something goes wrong.
 Importantly, PMI is protection for the lender, not the borrower.
 If you fail to make your mortgage payments, you will still face foreclosure even if you’re paying for PMI.
 All that changes is the institution that issued your loan can recoup its losses.